 Owning a large farm or other similar/ related business carries a lot of responsibility.
 A farm is considered a business and must be treated like one when it comes to insurance.
 If you run a business out of your home other than farming, it also must be insured under its own policy.
 Homeowners insurance may cover items you use for both home and work.
 Still, it won’t cover liability or any equipment that is exclusively used to perform your job.

 If you own a farm, you will want to look into a policy that will cover any damage or liability related to your livestock or pets.
 Many people don’t consider horses or goats as livestock.
 Still, they do fall under that category when it comes to insurance.
 Owning certain types of dogs, such as Doberman Pinscher, German Shepherd, or Pitbull may require that you get a specific policy that covers dog bites or any other type of liability they may cause.

 Other Types of Supplemental Insurance to Consider

 Flood and supplemental policies are also something you may want to research.
 Homeowners policies will cover specific types of water damage, but damages caused by floodwaters are normally not included.
 Making home improvements may also result in gaps as well.
 Take a close look at your policy and consider if it needs to be reviewed.
 A review will identify any gaps and ensure that your homeowners policy is up to date.

 Instead of assuming that everything in your home is adequately covered by your homeowners policy, get your policy reviewed.
 Trying to find the perfect homeowners insurance policy gets much easier when you work with agents you trust.
 Are you looking for assistance with your home insurance needs?
-Contact the experts at the Scavone Insurance Center in White Plains, New York, today.
+Contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York, today.
 Our team is looking forward to answering all your questions.